The Delicious Spoon

 • Almond Milk – Or substitute any non-dairy milk of your choice.

 • Chia Seeds – This is the key ingredient to getting that thick texture.
-They have almost no flavour so not only are perfect for making pudding but they are easy to pair with your favourite breakfast flavours… like a chocolate chia pudding, or vanilla with berries.
+They have almost no flavour so not only are perfect for making pudding but they are easy to pair with your favourite breakfast flavours… like chocolate chia pudding or vanilla with berries.

-• Beetroot Powder – Adds the beautiful pink hue and health benefits… more about that later!
+• Beetroot Powder – Adds a beautiful pink hue.

 • Ground Cinnamon – Because cinnamon goes well in almost any breakfast snack.